This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 Then, you can avoid paying extra interest on items you can't afford.

 Once the emergency fund is fully funded, make a plan to get out of your debt.
 That is the time when debt interest rates become a priority.

 Related Post: Debt Snowball vs. Debt Avalanche – Which Method is Best?

 What Next for Emergency Fund or Pay Off Debt?

 - Start saving for that emergency fund.
-Check out the Money Bliss Guide #2 – Emergency Funds to guide you to a quick path of savings!
+Make sure you know exactly how to handle your emergency fund and get on a quick path of savings!

 - Make a plan to pay off debt.
 Stop the cash flow killer and start enjoying life.
 Need motivation?
-Check out the Guide to Pay Off Debt.
+Check out the Everything You Need to Pay Off Debt.
 Also, get your debt free date here.